 - Thus, a constant circulation of oil between the oil pan and the other parts of the engine is maintained.

 The exhaust Manifold is a separate set of pipes that are attached to the cylinder head and carry the mixture of air and fuel with the exhaust gases.
-They are usually made out of cast iron so they can withstand the extremely high temperatures of the exhaust gases.
+These parts of a car engine are usually made out of cast iron so they can withstand the extremely high temperatures of the exhaust gases.

 - As the air passes through the air intake, it travels through the throttle body and then into the intake manifold.
 From there, the air passes through the cylinder head into the engine.